Cynthia Shonga

 Cynthia Shonga (born 18 June 2000) is a Zimbabwean footballer who plays as a goalkeeper for Harare City Queens FC and the Zimbabwe women's national team.

 Club career

-Shonga played for Harare City in Zimbabwe.
+Shonga began playing football at the age of 11.
+She played for Harare City in Zimbabwe.

 International career

 Shonga capped for Zimbabwe at senior level during two COSAFA Women's Championship editions (2020 and 2021).